canonical-web-and-design/docker-node-old/USAGE.md

 Commands
 ---

+The following commands are built-in:

 - install: Install new packages (takes the same options as `npm install`)
 - update-dependencies: Update dependencies from the `package.json` file
 - usage: Show these usage instructions

+But you can also specify any binaries from the installed NPM dependencies.
+E.g.:

+  $ ./run gulp test